requires special permission to visit

 One of the largest underground caves in the world, Majlis Al Jinn is a natural wonder located on the Salmah Plateau.
 In 2007, Austrian sky diver Felix Baumgartner based jumped into the cave, a distance of about 120 metres.
 Exploring this cave requires a special permission from the Ministry of Tourism Oman.

-Majlis al Jinn is the second largest cave chamber in the world by surface area.
-The base of the cave is 624,000 square feet, the size of nearly 11 football fields.
-However the only way to get in is through one of three tiny openings at the top, all of which have been formed over time as the accumulation of rainwater dissolved the limestone covering.
+Majlis al Jinn is one of the largest cave chamber in the world by surface area.
+The base of the cave is58,000 square meter.
+The only way to get in is through one of three tiny openings at the top, all of which have been formed over time as the accumulation of rainwater dissolved the limestone covering.

 This cave chamber, located 60 miles from Muscat, was discovered by Americans Don Davidson Jr. and his wife Cheryl Jones in 1983.
 They noticed the strange holes in the ground on aerial photographs, and eventually made the journey out via helicopter.
 When they looked down into the small openings, they saw the sandy floor below – over 500 feet down.
 Just days later, they rappelled down for the first time.